^

 • infection of psoriatic elements.

-The mild form of psoriasis is characterized by:
+Mild psoriasis is characterized by:

-• local character of rashes;
+• local nature of the rash;

 • small area of distribution;

-• connective tissue, nails and eyes are not involved in the process.
+• Connective tissue, nails and eyes are not involved in the process.

-• Maze-like preparations containing zinc;
+• ointment-like preparations containing zinc;

 • phototherapy;